belayfitsum/postgres_kafka/README.md

 # postgres_kafka
-This project demonstrates how to make connection to remote PostgreSQL database using Javascript, insert data into the db.
-In addition  using Producer and Consumer custom components.
-The Producer sends data to a Kafka topic, while the Consumer listens for incoming messages from the Kafka topic .
-It also creates a table in the database and adds entry to it.

-Answers :
+This project is built using JavaScript with Node.js as the runtime environment.
+It integrates PostgreSQL as the database and Apache Kafka for message streaming.
+The system consists of multiple components that work together to read from the database, publish messages to a Kafka topic, and consume them efficiently.

+# Environment/tools

+1. Backend language : Javascript <br>

+2. Runtime environment :Nodejs <br>

+2. Version control : github <br>

 # Prerequisites: